ipfs/community/contributing.md

 If you find a vulnerability that may affect live deployments -- for example, expose a remote execution exploit -- please send your report privately to juan@ipfs.io, please DO NOT file a public issue.

 If the issue is a protocol weakness or something not yet deployed, just discuss it openly.

+### Community Guidelines

+We want to keep the IPFS community awesome, growing and collaborative.
+We need your help to keep it that way.
+To help with this we've come up with some general guidelines for the community as a whole:

+- Be nice: Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
+We like nice people way better than mean ones!

+- Encourage diversity and participation: Make everyone in our community feel welcome, regardless of their background and the extent of their contributions, and do everything possible to encourage participation in our community.

+- Keep it legal: Basically, don't get anybody in trouble.
+Share only content that you own, do not share private or sensitive information, and don't break laws.

+- Stay on topic: Make sure that you are posting to the correct channel and avoid off-topic discussions.
+Remember when you update an issue or respond to an email you are potentially sending to a large number of people.
+Please consider this before you update.
+Also remember that nobody likes spam.

+There is also a more extensive [code-of-conduct](code-of-conduct.md).

 ### Dive Right In